 Do bands really think;

-1) that others can’t see through thin veiled promo?
+1) that others can’t see through thinly veiled promo?

 talk about my music”?

-3) people receive such messages are likely to respond positively?
+3) people receiving such messages are likely to respond positively?

 It is against that backdrop that musicians as individuals and as a group have to fight to retain any social standing or self-respect.
 The challenge is to do that and still get word out to get more fans.
 There are ways.
 Quite a few as it happens, but that is for another article or you can find out more in our community forums.